How to Create a Table in SQL Server using Python

 conn.commit()

-Run the code in Python (adjusted to your server and database information) in order to insert the values into the table.
+Run the code in Python in order to insert the values into the table.

 Then, rerun the following query in SQL Server: